trilinos/Trilinos/packages/shylu/README.md

 ## Domain Decomposition Solvers

-The Domain Decomposition methods in ShyLU are a one-level hybrid direct/iterative approach based on Schur complements, two-level balancing domain decomposition method (bddc) and Overlapping Schwarz methods (FROSch).
+FROSch is currently the only package implementing the Domain Decomposition preconditioner in ShyLU.

 The one-level hybrid direct/iterative approach based on Schur complements was developed to provide robustness similar to sparse direct solvers with less memory use.
 This has been particularly effective for circuit simulation problems.